Skip to code content (skip section selection)

-(A) A minimum percent of the total units constructed shall be affordable to and occupied affordable to qualifying "middle income" households upon initial sale, according the schedule in Table 419.5.
+(A) A minimum percent of the total units constructed shall be affordable to and occupied affordable to qualifying “middle income” households upon initial sale, according the schedule in Table 419.5.
 If the total number of units is not a whole number, the project applicant shall round up to the nearest whole number for any portion of .5 or above.
-Units shall be affordable to households between 120 percent and 150 percent of the San Francisco Area Median Income, with an average affordability level of 135 percent for all units provided through this alternative.
+Units shall be affordable to households between 120% and 150% of the San Francisco Area Median Income, with an average affordability level of 135% for all units provided through this Alternative.

-(B) Where market rate sales prices exceed restricted sales prices, the difference between the market rate sales prices and the restricted sales prices shall be held by the Mayor's Office of Housing as a silent second mortgage according to the Procedures Manual.
+(B) Where market rate sales prices exceed restricted sales prices, the difference between the market rate sales prices and the restricted sales prices shall be held by the MOHCD as a silent second mortgage according to the Procedures Manual.
 The City shall hold a deed of trust and promissory note for the second mortgage.
-MOH shall hold this mortgage shall release it when the original note and proportional share of the appreciation are paid in full to the City.
+MOHCD shall hold this mortgage and shall release it when the original note and proportional share of the appreciation are paid in full to the City.

 (D) Upon first resale, the seller shall have a right to keep a percentage of the total appreciation of the unit proportional to every year the original seller owns the unit as an owner occupant.
-The remainder of the proceeds of the sale, after the first mortgage, the second mortgage, and any other subordinate financing is paid off, shall be repaid to MOH.
-Detailed resale procedures shall be specified in the Middle Income Housing Procedures Manual published by MOH and approved by the Planning Commission.
-The Director of MOH shall amend the Procedures Manual as needed with the Commission's approval.
+The remainder of the proceeds of the sale, after the first mortgage, the second mortgage, and any other subordinate financing is paid off, shall be repaid to MOHCD.
+Detailed resale procedures shall be specified in the Middle Income Housing Procedures Manual published by MOHCD and approved by the Planning Commission.
+The Director of MOHCD shall amend the Procedures Manual as needed with the Commission’s approval.

 (E) The City shall monitor units provided under this option during the 2- and 5-year Monitoring Report specified in Section 342 of this Code and in separate resolution.
-Should this monitoring report indicate that units constructed under this program do not meet the programs stated goals of providing affordable housing to Middle Income Households, the Planning Department and MOH shall consider changes to this program, including, but not limited to, legislative changes.
+Should this monitoring report indicate that units constructed under this program do not meet the programs1 program’s stated goals of providing affordable housing to Middle Income Households, the Planning Department and MOHCD shall consider changes to this program, including, but not limited to, legislative changes.

 (2) Land Dedication Alternative.
-Applicants may dedicate a portion of the total developable area of the principal site to the City and County of San Francisco for the purpose of constructing units affordable to qualifying households.
-A minimum percentage of developable area, representing an equivalent percent of total potential units to be constructed, shall be dedicated to the City according the schedule in Table 419.5.
-To meet the requirements of this alternative, the developer must convey title to land in fee simple absolute to MOH according to the Procedures Manual, provided the dedicated site is deemed of equivalent or greater value to the principal site per those procedures and is in line with the following requirements:
+Applicants may dedicate a portion of the total developable area of the principal site to the City and County of San Francisco for the purpose of constructing units Affordable to Qualifying Households.
+A minimum percentage of developable area, representing an equivalent percent of total potential units to be constructed, shall be dedicated to the City according the schedule in Table 419.5 .
+To meet the requirements of this Alternative, the developer must convey title to land in fee simple absolute to MOHCD according to the Procedures Manual, provided the dedicated site is deemed of equivalent or greater value to the principal site per those procedures and is in line with the following requirements:

-(A) The dedicated site will result in a total amount of inclusionary units not less than forty (40) units.
-MOH may conditionally approve and accept dedicated sites which result in no less than twenty-five (25) units at its discretion.
+(A) The dedicated site will result in a total amount of inclusionary units not less than 40 units.
+MOHCD may conditionally approve and accept dedicated sites which result in no less than 25 units at its discretion.

-(F) The City may accept dedicated sites that vary from the minimum threshold provided such a dedication is deemed generally equivalent to the original requirement by the Mayor's Office of Housing.
+(F) The City may accept dedicated sites that vary from the minimum threshold, provided such a dedication is deemed generally equivalent to the original requirement by the MOHCD.